rocketblast/administration/battlefield/how-to-use-Raiucon.md

 Firstly click 'Server' you will then be presented with 3 options
 ![alt tag](http://i.imgur.com/0YBwQfu.png)
-You can target your commands to a specific team or all players om the server.
+You can target your commands to a specific team or all players on the server.

 ### 6) I banned a player what should I do now?